 Identical content on the same site (even slightly modified) can negatively influence a site’s search engine visibility.
 Creatively “borrowing” content from another website may not technically earn you a penalty, but Google will only give credit to the original, or more “authoritative” website who published it.

-QuickTip #3: This one may be obvious; write quality “original” content that your readers will love, and search engines will think worthwhile to showcase in their search results.
-Sound easy, right?
+QuickTip #3: This one may be obvious, but write quality original content that your readers will love, and search engines will think worthwhile to showcase in their search results.
+Sounds easy, right?

 Videos, embedded SlideShares, Images, and other multimedia appear to act as a quality signal.
 Google likes when you create content for real people…not for them.
-Generally multimedia is not there to impress a search engine, it’s there to supply additional content for your visitors.
+Generally multimedia is not there to impress a search engine, it’s there to supply additional content for your prospective parents.
 Extra points!

 Related to that is image optimization.
 Titles, descriptions, captions and alt-text send important signals to search engines and factor in to your authority.

 QuickTip #4: Use images and multimedia wisely.
 Don’t just force-feed them onto a page because you just heard Google likes them.
 Most content management systems (like WordPress and many others) allow you to optimize your images…so take the extra time with each image and do just that.

 Google doesn’t like stale websites.
 They like websites that not only add content on a regular basis, but especially websites that occasionally update entire sections of content on existing pages.
 You may have noticed that Google often shows a page’s last update for certain pages.

 QuickTip #5: It’s a best practice to review your school's website periodically to see if it needs to be updated just to keep pace with changes in your school.
 Can anything be said better, or different, or more thoroughly (or more concisely)?
 One of the reasons blogs are so popular is that they give a place to add fresh content regularly without junking up the rest of your website.